Applying for permits to build or renovate in the park

 What activities do not require a permit?

-You don’t need a permit for general maintenance or repair that makes no structural changes.
+Permits are not required for general maintenance, or repairs, that do not involve structural changes to the building.
 For example, you don’t need a permit to replace a few deck planks, paint the exterior of a house the same colour, replace interior electrical fixtures, replace plumbing fixtures, install cupboards, paint interior walls, change flooring, or decorate your house for the holidays.
 If you are unsure if your project requires a development permit, please consult the Town of Jasper Land Use Policy “development” definition (section 3.02(a)) and the development permit exceptions (section 5.01)), or send an email enquiry to jasperdevelopment@pc.gc.ca.

 What activities require a permit?